Shortcuts

 The French Riviera is not a good investment market.
 Pricing in France does not move quickly outside of Paris, and the villa market is on the decline due to compounding factors.

 Unlike most other luxury markets, for the past 15 years, real estate on the French Riviera has not even kept up with inflation, let alone what you could make by investing the money in other ways.
+The one exception to this was the Covid-bubble, which has since deflated.

 This is a long and detailed guide, so we’ve provided a quick summary at the top, and if you want to learn more you can keep reading below.